 - will result in a peer-reviewed journal article and/or presentation at a professional conference, seminar or workshop on the state, national, or international level.

 The cost of education at Stockton remains highly affordable.
 Yet, it is understandable that many students need financial assistance while working towards their degree.
 Each year millions of dollars are allotted from federal, state, and University sources to fill this need.

 Students wishing to apply for financial aid from Stockton should file the application on the web at www.fafsa.ed.gov by the priority filing deadline of March 1st (for fall term admission) or August 15th (for spring term admission).
 Graduate students must be accepted to the University in a degree-seeking status to qualify for financial aid.
+Graduate certificates of study are not eligible for financial aid.
 To qualify for financial assistance through federal aid programs, a student must be matriculated and an American citizen or eligible non-citizen of the United States.

 The scholarship program, made possible by both University funding and private donations to the Stockton University Foundation, provides awards to outstanding freshmen, upperclassmen and graduate students.
 Awards to upperclassmen and graduate students are determined by a presidential-appointed Scholarship Selection Committee.
 This Committee includes representatives of the faculty, administration, and Board of Directors of the Stockton University Foundation.

 Students may apply to the Scholarship Program on an annual basis.
 Successful applicants exhibit high academic achievement as well as leadership and service to the University and community.
 Award recipients maintain a minimum grade point average of 3.0 and are fully matriculated students.
 To apply for scholarships, please fill out the General Scholarship Application found by visiting the University Foundation.